TMRajeh/MRC-MLRU/README.md

 *	Avg_time: The average time between the start time(From_time) and end time (To_time)
 *	Timestamp : represents the sample number
 	Cnt : represents the traffic value.
-# To cite this dataset and for more information about the data:
+# To cite this dataset and for more information see the appendix :
-Rajeh, Taha M., Tianrui Li, Chongshou Li, Muhammad Hafeez Javed, Zhpeng Luo, and Fares Alhaek.
-"Modeling multi-regional temporal correlation with gated recurrent unit and multiple linear regression for urban traffic flow prediction."
-Knowledge-Based Systems (2022): 110237.
+T. M. Rajeh, T. Li, C. Li, M. H. Javed, Z. Luo, and F. Alhaek, “Modeling multi-regional temporal correlation with gated recurrent unit and multiple linear regression for urban traffic flow prediction,” Knowledge-Based Systems, vol. 262, p.
+110237, 2023.
+[Online].
+Available: https://www.sciencedirect.com/science/article/pii/S0950705122013338